ahmadexp/IEEE-3335/09 - Environment/README.md

 ### 9.3.1 - Form Factor
 - Mechanical envelope **SHALL** conform to industry-standard add-in card dimensions (e.g., PCIe low-profile, full-height, or mezzanine form).
-- Custom or embedded modules **MUST** document mounting hole patterns, insertion force limits, and connector retention torque.
+- Custom or embedded modules **MUST** document at least mounting hole patterns, insertion force limits, and connector retention torque levels.

 ### 9.3.2 - Shock and Vibration
-- TimeCards **SHALL** withstand mechanical shock and vibration consistent with IEC 60068-2-6 (vibration) and IEC 60068-2-27 (shock).
+- TimeCards **SHALL** withstand mechanical shock and vibration consistent with IEC 60068-2-6 (vibration) and IEC 60068-2-27 (shock).  << For all Use Cases? >>
-- Oscillator modules **MUST** be mechanically isolated from high-frequency vibration.
+- << Oscillator vibration isolation mounts are design details, not requirements. >>
 - Frequency stability degradation under mechanical stress **SHOULD NOT** exceed ±5 × 10⁻¹¹ per g RMS.

 ### 9.3.3 - Connectors and Retention
-- All RF and timing ports **MUST** be impedance-matched (typically 50 Ω) and use locking or threaded connectors (e.g., SMA, MCX).
+- All RF and timing ports **MUST** be impedance-matched (typically 50 Ω) and use locking or threaded connectors (e.g., SMA, MCX).  << What about non-RF coax (like 1PPS) or twisted-pair clocks, or optical cables? >>
 - Faceplate labeling **SHALL** clearly identify each port (GNSS, PPS, 10 MHz, ToD, MGMT).
 - Cable strain relief **SHOULD** be incorporated to prevent mechanical fatigue.